 Tip 2.
 Use a diary system.
 I learned to do this years ago and I still use a diary system today to get things done.
 It can be a paper diary (my favourite) or an electronic diary – that’s your choice, but once a job is written down, it won’t be forgotten and so you will achieve more of the things you want to achieve.
 I can pretty much guarantee this one.

 Tip 4.
 Remember the Pareto Principle of 80-20.
-In terms of your daily jobs, it means that only 20% of the things on your daily list are going to be responsible to achieve 80% of your important results.
+In terms of your daily jobs, it means that only 20% of the things on your daily list are going to be responsible for achieving 80% of your important results.
 Make sure you keep this in mind when prioritising your jobs.

 Tip 6.
 Don’t revisit things twice.
 Deal with correspondence, emails or other matters when you come upon them.
 Reading them now and then reading them again in two day’s times has just robbed you of your time.
 Open it, deal with it and move on.